ocaml/v2.ocaml.org/site/learn/tutorials/camlp4_3.10/foreach_tutorial.md

 syntax, then explored further refinements to that idea that works around parsing issues both in embedded code and in the rules.

-This tutorial is written by
+This tutorial is written by [Likai Liu](http://cs.likai.org/).
-<a href="http://cs-people.bu.edu/liulk" class="external" title="http://cs-people.bu.edu/liulk">Likai
-Liu</a>.
 The text has not been peer reviewed, so use this at your own risk.
 Questions and comments are welcome.